 Derek Goldman is Chair of the Department of Performing Arts and Director of the Theater & Performance Studies Program.
-He is also Professor of Theater and Performance Studies at Georgetown University with a joint appointment in the School of Foreign Service as Professor of Global Performance, Culture and Politics.
+He is also a Professor of Theater and Performance Studies at Georgetown University with a joint appointment in the School of Foreign Service as a Professor of Global Performance, Culture and Politics.
 He is co-Founding Director of the Laboratory for Global Performance and Politics, the first signature joint initiative of the School of Foreign Service and Georgetown College.
 He co-founded The Lab with Ambassador Cynthia Schneider in 2012 with a mission “to harness the power of performance to humanize global politics” (www.globallab.georgetown.edu).
 In 2015 he was honored to receive the prestigious President’s Award for Distinguished Scholar-Teachers.

 He is the recipient of numerous awards and major grants, and has been the Principal Investigator in recent years of over $1 million of Program Support from the Andrew W. Mellon Foundation, The Doris Duke Foundation, the Ford Foundation, the National Endowment of the Arts and more.
 The Mellon Foundation supports the Lab Fellows Program, an initiative he founded and leads which brings together a cohort of path-breaking artists and change-makers from around the world, as well as the biennial CrossCurrents Festival, a citywide global performance event launched in Spring 2019 which he curates, and which culminates in the Lab’s signature event The Gathering, which brings together hundreds of leading artists from over 40 countries.
 Other recent grant-funded initiatives include a $262,000 Building Bridges Grant from the Doris Duke Foundation and the Association of Performing Arts Presenters for Myriad Voices: A Cross-Cultural Performance Festival, a two-year festival he curated engaging with Islamophobia.
 He is Founding Artistic Director of the StreetSigns Center for Literature and Performance, an award-winning socially-engaged professional theatre founded in Chicago and now based in Chapel Hill NC.
-The company, which he ran from 1992-2005, devoted to new plays and adaptations of literature for the stage, re-imagined classics, ensemble-devised performance and performance in and among community settings such as prisons, housing projects and schools.
+The company, which he ran from 1992-2005, is devoted to new plays and adaptations of literature for the stage, including re-imagined classics, ensemble-devised performance and performance in and among community settings such as prisons, housing projects, and schools.
 Under Goldman’s leadership, the company was named by the Chicago Sun-Times as “the most exciting company to emerge in Chicago since John Cusack’s New Criminals”; by the New York Times as “one of Chicago’s top theater companies”; and, after the company’s move to North Carolina, by The Spectator as “the region’s leading producer of cutting-edge work.”
 Full bio here.